 My Observations

-As I’ve said, milk carafes are good for convenience however they don’t give you the same kind of control over milk texture and temperature that you get from steam wands, and although this is a standard Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and work with the steam pipe as a steam wand, you’ll have full control over the texture too.
+As I’ve said, milk carafes are actually good for convenience but they don’t give you the same type of control over milk texture and temperature that you get from steam wands, and although this is a basic Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and use the steam pipe as a steam wand, you’ll have full control over the texture too.

 DeLonghi Primadonna

-This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been crafted for those who like to make a statement with their purchases.
-I’m not saying that if you buy one of these this is the reason you bought one, nevertheless I reckon it’s the factor of human nature that the DeLonghi marketing folk have honed in on when developing this range.
+This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been brewed for those who like to make a statement with their purchases.
+I’m not saying that if you buy among these this is the reason you bought one, nevertheless I reckon it’s the factor of human nature that the DeLonghi marketing folk have honed in on when developing this range.

 All of the DeLonghi Primadonna machines are one touch, fully automatic coffee machines, and they all have fancy features including full colour touch screen displays and connectivity via the De’Longhi coffee app.